Suez Governorate

+The Suez Governorate is one of the most urbanized regions in Egypt, alongside Cairo and Port Said.
+The governorate hosts several industrial zones, including zones for light and heavy industries, as well as new urban community industrial zones.
+A notable development is the agreement between Russia and Egypt in mid-2018 for the establishment of a Russian Industrial Zone within the governorate.

+Suez is also home to five significant ports: Ain Sokhna port, Suez port, Adabeya port, petrol basin port, and El-Atka fishing port.
+These ports play a role in the governorate's economy, which is bolstered by natural resources such as limestone, clay, coal, petroleum, marble, and lime.
+The region's chief export is papayas.

+Tourism is an important sector in Suez Governorate, with attractions like Ain Sokhna, known for its recreational and medical facilities, Moses' springs, and Judaic Hill at El-Khoor.
+Additionally, the Suez Public Free Zone, established in 1975, further enhances the economic landscape, being divided between Suez Port and Adabeya.

 Municipal divisions

-The governorate is divided into the following municipal divisions for administrative purposes, with a total estimated population as of July 2017 of 730,759.
+The governorate is divided into the following municipal divisions for administrative purposes, with a total estimated population as of January 2023 of 788,421.

 Population

 According to population estimates, in 2015 all 622,859 residents of the governorate lived in urban areas.
 With an urbanization rate of 100% the Suez Governorate is one of the most urbanized in the country, along with Cairo and Port Said.

 Industrial zones

-According to the Egyptian Governing Authority for Investment and Free Zones (GAFI), in affiliation with the Ministry of Investment (MOI), the following industrial zones are located in this governorate:
+According to the Governing Authority for Investment and Free Zones (GAFI), the following industrial zones are located in Suez: